Barbarpotato/Coretify-X/README.md

 JWT_SECRET=VALUES
 ADMIN_USERNAME=VALUES
 ADMIN_PASSWORD=VALUES
+REDIS_HOST=VALUES
+REDIS_PASSWORD=VALUES
+REDIS_PORT=VALUES
 DATABASE_URL=VALUES
 ```
-In Coretify, the environment variables include two distinct JWT secrets: one for regular users and one for admin users.
-The JWT_SECRET is used for authenticating and issuing tokens for regular users, allowing them to log in and manage their accounts.
-On the other hand, the JWT_ADMIN_SECRET is specifically designated for admin-level operations.
-This secret is required for admins to perform sensitive actions such as registering new applications or users, as well as executing create operations within the Coretify environment.
-By having separate JWT secrets for regular users and admins, Coretify ensures a secure separation of privileges, preventing unauthorized access to critical administrative functions.
+The .env file for Coretify defines critical environment variables to ensure secure and efficient functionality.
+It includes two JWT secrets—JWT_SECRET_ADMIN for admin-level actions like creating users or applications, and JWT_SECRET for authenticating regular users.
+Admin credentials (ADMIN_USERNAME and ADMIN_PASSWORD) provide access to administrative operations.
+Redis configurations (REDIS_HOST, REDIS_PASSWORD, REDIS_PORT) support caching and rate-limiting, while DATABASE_URL specifies the MySQL connection string for Coretify’s database, ensuring secure communication via SSL.
+This setup maintains a clear separation of privileges and integrates external services seamlessly for scalability and security.

 # Mysql Support
 Coretify currently supports MySQL as the database system.
 The database schema is managed using Prisma, which provides a structured and flexible way to interact with the database.
 You are free to modify and extend the database architecture as needed for your specific use case.
 The current architecture consists of three main models: User, Application, and UserApplication.